medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

 </table>

 >Note:The Acknowledgement standard is inherited from MedCom Messaging, therefore a detailed description of the must support elements can be found on <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> technical content of MedCom Messaging.</a>

+## 1.1 Codes for Detailed Error Description

+The ValueSet used for detailed error description, in the element OperationOutCome.issue.details.coding, is currently fairly empty, as MedCom wants input from IT-vendors on which codes give values in their systems.
+Across sectors there must be an agreed list of codes.

 # 2 General Acknowledgement Messaging Model
 The <a href="#Fig1"> Figure 1</a> illustrates the structure of the Acknowledgement message.The Acknowledgement message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's FHIR messaging model</a> except from the carbon-copy destination, that is not allowed.